4D5A/4d5a.github.io/_posts/2022-09-02-active-directory-elevated-users-health-check.md

 * Identify if the user object is a member of the Protected Users group

 #### Get-ElevatedADUsers.ps1
 This script is written in PowerShell and requires the ActiveDirectory module.
-It is designed to be run from a domain joined Privileged Workstation.
+It is designed to be run from a domain joined Privileged Workstation or other domain joined computer that has RSAT installed.

 The script has two optional parameters.